 If there are open issues this is a good opportunity to obtain input and suggestions before fully committing to detailed development.
-The mockup concepts will also be posted on a crowd-sourcing platform to obtain feedback from a large number of real, potential users.

 You will use feedback from this review to decide which final concept will be pursued by your team for the technical review.
 The experience will also help you learn how to present technical challenges and solutions in a design review.

 Examples of functional and visual mockups are on the right.
-You can also view mockups from other years in the gallery (select a project and then click on the mockups tab).
+You can also view mockups from other years in the gallery (select a project and then click on the mockups link).
 The communication instructors have also prepared guidelines for effective mockup presentations.

 Video of your presentations will be made available on the course web site.